rticommunity/rticonnextdds-examples/examples/connext_secure/certificate_revocation_list/c++11/README.md

 To restart communication, call the script again to give the participants new certificates.
 You can do this without restarting the applications.

+First, delete the contents of `build/security/ca/database/CaIndex`.
+Alternatively, you can delete the file and create a new empty one.
+Then, run the following to give the participants new certificates.

 ```sh
 cd build/security
 python3 setup.py